guillaume-haerinck/met-ecs/docs/README.md

 Data oriented design (DOD) is often opposed to Object-Oriented-Programming (OOP).
 If you are new to both, do not worry, we will take a look at how OPP typically works for a simple particle-generation app, and then we will see what is a DOD way to do the same thing.

 It will be a summary of this [well written article](http://lucteo.ro/2018/01/04/Data-Oriented-Design-and-efficiency/) by Lucteo on 2018.
 Similar articles can be found [here](https://nikitablack.github.io/2017/02/02/Data-Oriented-Design-by-example.html), [here](http://aras-p.info/texts/files/2018Academy%20-%20ECS-DoD.pdf) and [here](https://www.gamedev.net/blogs/entry/2265481-oop-is-dead-long-live-oop/).
+They offers various viewpoints on the famous OOP vs DOD debate are worth looking into.
+The takeways from them can be found on conclusion of this part.

 <p align="center">
   <img width="700" src="https://raw.githubusercontent.com/guillaume-haerinck/met-ecs/master/docs/post-mortem-img/particles.gif" alt="Data locality chart"/>